mmuratarat/mmuratarat.github.io/_pages/faq.md

 DELETE FROM mytable
 ```

 The `TRUNCATE` command also removes all rows of a table.
 We cannot use a `WHERE` clause in this.
 This operation cannot be rolled back.
+This command is a DDL command.

 ```sql
 TRUNCATE TABLE table_name;